 - Business users with a compatible laptop – Some laptops have a SIM slot and if you don't find yourself outside wifi range very often but need to be connected 100% of the time, a PAYG data-only SIM might be the right choice

 Which providers offer pay as you go data SIM deals?

-- EE – Offers preloaded data-only SIMs with expiries of either 30 or 90 days and in various data limit sizes.
+- EE SIM only – Offers preloaded data-only SIMs with expiries of either 30 or 90 days and in various data limit sizes.
 EE will also provide you a data-only SIM on a rolling 30-day contract if that is your preferred choice

-- Vodafone – Offers preloaded data-only PAYG SIMs, but they are hard to find on Vodafone's own website.
+- Vodafone SIM only – Offers preloaded data-only PAYG SIMs, but they are hard to find on Vodafone's own website.
 You can buy them easily from Argos, Amazon and other retailers if you have no luck there.
 Vodafone will also provide you a rolling 30-day contract if that is your preferred choice

 Frequently asked questions

 This is a very tough question to answer without knowing your habits, what you do online and how much of the time on the device in question you do those things out of range of free wifi.
 General rule of thumb is get a SIM with your lowest estimated data requirements, then if you hit that limit up it a bit.
 Testing and adjusting is always going to beat plain guess work, even if it's guesswork with a calculator.

 Any SIM card you order these days will be a multi-SIM.
 This means that every size of SIM comes on a single card and you just pop the size you need out from its frame.